Introduction

 Final Thoughts

 Floor channels are an ideal illustration of a surface seepage framework.
 They can go about as either groundwater channels or wastewater channels.
 Yet, the wastewater channels are associated with the draining approach.
 They elate wastewater from the home to the sewer.
-Yet, groundwater drains guide the water to pipes that transport the water outside the home.
+Yet, groundwater drains guide the water to pipes that transport the water outside the house.